Sandweiler

 The commune is dominated by Luxembourg Airport, Luxembourg's only international airport and the fifth-busiest cargo airport in Europe, which lies to the north and west of the town of Sandweiler.
 It is also home to the Sandweiler German war cemetery.
 The commune is surrounded by forests.

 Population

 Economy

 Two airline companies, Luxair and Cargolux, have their head offices on the grounds of Luxembourg Findel Airport in Sandweiler.

 DuPont Teijin Films has its headquarters in Sandweiler commune.

 A small retail zone can be found Op der Hokaul in the west of the town Sandweiler.

 Places of interest

-The Sandweiler German war cemetery contains the remnants of around 10900 German servicemen fallen in the Battle of the Bulge.
+The Sandweiler German war cemetery contains the remains of around 10900 German servicemen fallen in the Battle of the Bulge.
 It is over 1 km from the more widely known Luxembourg American Cemetery in Hamm.